Showing posts with label Maritime Silk Road of the Americas. Show all posts

 class, and a robust manufacturing sector, potentially surpassing the US in the second half of the 21st century.

-This connection strengthens Mexico’s role in the global trade network, promoting exports like automobiles, agricultural goods, and steel, and secures it as a vital link between Latin America and Asia’s manufacturing powerhouse.
+This connection strengthens Mexico’s role in the global trade network, promoting exports like automobiles, agricultural goods, and steel, and secures its position as a vital link between Latin America and Asia’s manufacturing powerhouse.